Inpatient Drug Rehab Program At Ohio Recovery Center

 - naltrexone, which discourages alcohol use by blocking the pleasant effects of alcohol

 Throughout the addiction recovery process, it’s important to take care of your mental health.
-That’s why most inpatient rehab centers offer activities that boost your sense of well-being and promote healthy socialization.
-Depending on the center, the activities may include:
+That’s why we offer activities that boost your sense of well-being and promote healthy socialization.

 - arts and crafts